groupvine/gv-doc/2-members/z-membersImport.md

 engage with group emails (unless they are opted-out). (or abbreviation 'x').

-**Editor:** In addition to a Member’s capabilities, can also send group emails.
+**Editor:** In addition to a Member's capabilities, can also send group emails.

-**Administrator:** In addition to an Editor’s capabilities, can also manage group settings and membership, and approve moderated group emails (or abbreviation 'Admin').
+**Administrator:** In addition to an Editor's capabilities, can also manage group settings and membership, and approve moderated group emails (or abbreviation 'Admin').